craig-ludington/blobber/README.md

 For testing, you can create the schema, by running:

-  lein run -m blobber.migration
+  lein run -m blobber.test-database

 Finally, copy the data over from the PostgreSQL database, by running:

-   FIXME!!!
+  lein run -m blobber.migrate-from-postgresql

 ## License